jackmarchant1/StreetSupport/README.md

 ## Security & Privacy

-Our utmost priority is to ensure the safety, security, and privacy of both donors and recipients.
+My utmost priority with the project is to ensure the safety, security, and privacy of both donors and recipients.
 Comprehensive details on the measures in place will be shared here as the platform develops.

 ## Ethical Considerations